giuliacalvi/msc-thesis-modal-constructions/README.md

 - `collvol_out.csv` – Simple Collexeme Analysis results for *volere*
 - `covar_out.csv` – Covarying Collexeme Analysis results across modal constructions

-These datasets were generated in R and contain association scores used to define:
+These datasets were generated in R and contain association scores used to derive:
-- ranked lists of infinitives (for infinitive prediction)
+- ranked lists of infinitives significantly attracted to each modal construction
-- modal–infinitive association patterns (for modal prediction)
+- association patterns between modal verbs and infinitives (used for modal prediction)

 ### Task-specific dataset construction